tukkek/tactical-hell/README.md

 ## Generating your own WADs with Obsidian

-This version of Tactical Hell is compatible with [Obsidian's Beta 20 release](https://github.com/dashodanger/Obsidian/releases/tag/Obsidian-Current-Unstable).
+This version of Tactical Hell is compatible with [Obsidian's v20](https://github.com/obsidian-level-maker/Obsidian/releases/tag/Obsidian-v20-20230109).
 You will need to download a copy before starting.
 If you are not using Windows, follow the instructions on the `COMPILING.md` file to compile and run the executable.

 Tactical Hell provides an Obsidian configuration file, which you can [access here](https://raw.githubusercontent.com/tukkek/tactical-hell/main/CONFIG.txt) (right-click and Save As should work too).